xijo/betterplace_apidocs/sections/blog_posts_list.md

 GET https://api.betterplace.org/de/api_v4/projects/1114/blog_posts.json
 ```

-A list of betterplace.org projects blog posts.
+A list of the blog posts of a betterplace.org project.
 Results are contained in a *data* attribute.

 **For [betterplace.org clients](../README.md#client-api):**

-* _Project-Blogposts:_ There is no client-scoped-url.
+* _Project Blogposts:_ There is no client-scoped URL.
-Please use the api calls that are provided inside the client project _url_ response
+Please use the API calls that are provided inside the client project _url_ response
 to make sure you only request data that is associated with one of your projects.

-* _All Blogposts:_ Clients can retrieve a list of all blogpost of all client-projects:
+* _All Blogposts:_ Clients can retrieve a list of all blogpost of all client projects:
 `/clients/PERMALINK/blog_posts.json`